 - On returning, discuss which bowl is too large or too small, and which is just right.

 - Next, add some containers and spoons – your toddler will be happy to play independently.

 It really is as simple as that.

-#6 Sand box
+18. Sand box

-It only takes a minute to place some Playmobile people in the sand tray alongside some stones and a few leaves from the garden.
+Simply place some Playmobile people in the sand tray alongside some stones and a few leaves from the garden.
 Instantly you have created a new world for your toddler to enjoy, and their creativity and imagination can really run wild.

 Since sand play lends itself to social interaction, this is a great opportunity for language development.
 What stories you could create!

 Younger toddlers benefit purely from a sensory-touch perspective.
 They will likely find the feel of the sand intriguing and their confidence will flourish as they manipulate objects and mold the sand.

 Kinetic sand is a very versatile sensory play material that can be great fun.
 It looks similar to regular sand but acts more like wet sand as it can be molded and can hold shape, making it an ideal material for messy sensory play.